Johnners Trust

 Thank You Johnners

-This month saw the last ever Johnners Dinner hosted in the famous Long Room at Lord’s, which was a very suitable occasion to bring the curtain down on the Trust formed in the broadcasting great’s name.
+The last ever Johnners Dinner hosted in the famous Long Room at Lord’s - a very suitable occasion to bring the curtain down on the Trust formed in the broadcasting great’s name.

 About